Our farm store is OPEN.

 Eli: "Buffalo, because who doesn't want a buffalo..."

-Anna: "This answer is forever changing, if they were happy living in captivity, who wouldn’t want a tiger.
-But let’s get real, they shouldn’t be pets.”
+Anna: "If they were happy living in captivity, who wouldn’t want a tiger.
+But let’s get real, they should never be held in captivity."